dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-Easy-jQuery-Selectors.markdown

 Also specifying the `&callback=?` in the URL we pass to `$.getJSON` seemlessly deals with `JSONP` requests and student's don't have to spend time figuring out how to load JSON as the source of a script tag.

 # Finally
-jQuery has its weak points and get's a bad name lately, but its [developer API](http://api.jquery.com/) is the easiest thing to read and introduce student's to.
+jQuery has its weak points and has become less popular, but its [developer API](http://api.jquery.com/) is the easiest thing to read and introduce student's to.
 I have found myself, more than a few times, sitting with students while we explore it together.
 In conclusion, I would highly recommend learning jQuery as an extension of their general JavaScript knowledge.